Follow these instructions to the point and you’ll be exporting to React code and components in super little time. We promise 👍

 Link to one of our demo files our your own

 Before anything can be exported to code, you need to add each artboard/page to our export bundle.
-You do that by pressing Add to export (left side menu) on each and every page you want to be included in the export.
+You do that by visiting each page in your design, it adds itself automagically to our bundle after each page load.
+Neat right?

 Press Download icon.
 If everything worked when activating you should see React below HTML.